tidwall/GoSwift/README.md

-#GoSwift - Go Goodies for Swift.
+#GoSwift - Go Goodies for Swift

 Bring some of the more powerful features of Go to your iOS / Swift project such as channels, goroutines, and defers.